COVID-19 death toll in England 41% higher than early data suggested: ONS

-The true extent of the death toll in England and Wales from COVID-19 up to April 10 was 41% higher than the daily figures from the government indicated, according to data on Tuesday that includes deaths in the community.
+The true extent of the death toll in England and Wales from COVID-19 was 41% higher than the daily figures from the government indicated by April 10, according to data on Tuesday that includes deaths in the community.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)